testingisdocumenting/znai/znai-docs/documentation/flow/testing.md

 * Config files
 * Script snippets
 * Runtime dependencies DAGs
-* etc
+* ...

 Include the captured artifacts inside your documentation to keep it up to date.

 As you write your documentation you will come up with new scenarios to test.
-And as you write tests, think about documentation and what test-produced artifacts can improve it.
+As you write tests, think about your documentation and what test-produced artifacts can improve it.

-In the rest of this documentation you will learn how to include artifacts.
+In this documentation you will learn how to include artifacts.
 There are also examples of synergy between tests and documentation in the later chapters.